jhou2/docs.review.ninja/installation/index.md

 	cp .env.example venv

-You also need to [register the application on GitHub](https://github.com/settings/applications/new).
-The callback is http://localhost:5000/auth/github/callback, name and homepage you can fill out as you desire.
+You need to [register the application on GitHub](https://github.com/settings/applications/new).
+The callback is http://localhost:5000/auth/github/callback.
+Fill out the name and homepage as you wish.

-Set the `GITHUB_CLIENT` and `GITHUB_SECRET` accordingly in the `venv` file.
+Set the `GITHUB_CLIENT` and `GITHUB_SECRET` environment variables accordingly in the `venv` file.

-If necessary you can set the other variables too, although only the following variables are required:
+The following environment variables are mandatory:

   * `MONGODB`
   * `GITHUB_CLIENT`